kirankalsi/core_project/README.md

 ### Ansible
 I used Ansible as my configuration management tool to set up my cluster.
-I did this by creating a playbook, inventory & roles - in order to install Docker and configure my virtual machines which are eventually deployed as a Swarm.
+I did this by creating a playbook, inventory & roles - in order to install Docker and configure my virtual machines (as a manager or worker) which are eventually deployed as a Swarm.
 Ansible was very handy as it helped to automate and simplify repetitive tasks.

 ### Nginx